 Here are the eight principal Toy Safety Standards which make up ISO 8124.

 Part 1, with a few exceptions, covers all toys meant for children 14 years and younger.
 The focus of this section is on the physical and mechanical aspects of a toy's various components.
-The standard was updated in 2018 to harmonize with recent changes to ASTM F963 and EN-71.
-Changes include:
+The standard published 2 amendments in 2020 to harmonize with ASTM F963 and EN-71.
+Amendments include:

 Perhaps the most common deviation of ISO 8124 from various national standards would be for labeling requirements, as it is difficult for an international body to establish definitive phrasing for countries with different languages.
 Labeling standards here are largely generalized, so even if you follow ISO 8124 closely, you should pay particular attention to your target market's labeling (and language) requirements.